 The reputation of the company that makes the gutter guards can be worth considering, especially if the guard comes with a warranty.
 If the warranty ever comes into play, a reputable company will be easier to work with, and the homeowner can rest assured that the company will follow through on their promise to replace defective gutter guards.
 Companies with good reputations tend to offer better, more reliable products as well, which is how they build a good reputation in the first place.

 The Better Business Bureau is a good place to get information about a company’s reputation.
-Similarly, guides like this one, which include company reviews and discuss their products in depth can give homeowners a good idea of which companies have the best reputations.
-All of the companies in this guide have strong reputations, receiving strong scores from the BBB and/or great customer reviews.
+Similarly, guides like this one, which include gutter guard reviews and discuss the companies in depth, can give homeowners a good idea of which brands have the best reputation.
+All of the companies in this guide are highly reputable, receiving strong scores from the BBB and/or great customer reviews.